nystudio107/seomatic/DOCS.md

 The **SEO Keywords** field also allows you to extract keywords automatically from an existing field in your Entry via the `Keywords From Field` Source option.

 SEOmatic Meta FieldTypes also have default settings that allow you to control what the default settings should be for each meta field, and whether they can be changed by the person editing the entry.

+### Entry Meta Properties in your Templates

+If you're using an `SEOmatic Meta` FieldType in your entries, you can also access the properties of it in your templates.
+This is useful, for instance, if you're iterating through `craft.entries` and want to be able to access the meta properties of each entry in the loop.

+Assume that we have an `SEOmatic Meta` FieldType with the handle `seoMeta` in our template, we can do things like:

+	{% for newsItem in craft.entries.section('news').limit(10) %}
+		{{ newsItem.seoMeta.seoTitle }}
+		{{ newsItem.seoMeta.seoDescription }}
+		{{ newsItem.seoMeta.seoKeywords }}
+		{{ newsItem.seoMeta.seoImage }}
+	{% endfor %}

+In addition, you can do:

+	{% set assetID = newsItem.seoMeta.seoImageId %}

+...to get the seoImage's AssetID, and you can also do:

+	{% set newsJsonLD =  newsItem.seoMeta.getJsonLD(newsItem) %}

+...to get the Main Entity of Page JSON-LD array for the entry, which you can then manipulate, or output via SEOmatic's Twig function:

+	{{ newsJsonLD | renderJSONLD }}

 ## SEOmetrics during Live Preview